ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

 ### Networking

-Abilities themselves work in multiplayer games perfectly.
+Abilities themselves work in multiplayer games perfectly without any extra programming effort.
 What doesn't happen automatically is the updating of the UI--for this to work, the UI relating to the player's abilities must be placed in a Client Context folder.

 !!! info "Client Context"
     Generally speaking, all UI related to the player should be in a Client Context folder.
 For more info on how networking works, visit the [related page].

-To get the job done, here is how to get Ability UI to display correctly in multiplayer games:
+To get the job done, here is how to get Ability UI that we made above to display correctly in multiplayer games:

 1. Within the UI Canvas, right click in the Hierarchy and create a New Client Context.

-2. Create a new script, and drag this script into the Client Context folder.
+2. Create a new script and name it "ClientUI_UpdateScript", and drag this script into the Client Context folder.

 4. Copy this code within the script: